vypxl/genetic_schedule_solver/report.typ

 ]

 #slide[
+  = Future work, Ideas and Things to Improve

+  - The quality measure of larger examples is non-obvious.
+Thus, the effectiveness of this algorithm is not well measurable at the moment.

+  - A lot of per-dataset tweaking required: Some automatic hyperparameter adjustment could improve results.

+  - Real world data might bring different results and new insights ]

+#slide[
   = Conclusion

   Genetic Algorithms are a good tool to approach optimization problems that benefit from stochastic search.
 For small to medium sized problems, they can be very fast and effective.
 For larger problems, a lot of fine tuning is needed to achieve good results.
 However, by taking inspiration from nature, simple functions for mutation and combining yield impressive results.

-]
+  Find the code at https://github.com/vypxl/genetic_schedule_solver ]

 #slide(bibliography("bibliography.yml", title: "Sources"))